jasper-clarke/jasper-clarke/README.md

 ###

-<p align="left">- 🔭 I’m a Backend Systems Developer working with Golang and Typescript<br>- ⚡ In my free time I play the Bass Guitar and tend to my Bonsai's<br>- 📗 I'm currently learning Golang</p>
+<p align="left">- 🔭 I’m a Backend Systems Developer working with Golang and Typescript<br>- ⚡ In my free time I play the Bass Guitar and tend to my Bonsai's</p>

 ###